microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 | `cbuffer g_cbuffer { float f : register(c2); }` | "warning: register binding 'c' ignored inside cbuffer/tbuffer declarations; use pack_offset instead" |
 | `RWBuffer<float> f : register(c3);`| "error: UAV type 'RWBuffer<float>' requires register type 'u', but register type 'c' was used." |

-If there are multiple register statements, only one register statement may appear for each resource class, otherwise the register statements are conflicting register annotations should never be applied to member declarations inside of a struct, otherwise we should emit "location semantics cannot be specified on members" should we really make it a default error warning if a udt doesn't have an appropriate resource for a given register binding

 ## Detailed design

 In DXC, the analysis and diagnostic emission steps would happen in DiagnoseRegisterType(),